Faculty

 - Profile

-Nagoya University in 2009.
-Her first academic position was as an assistant
+My first academic position was as an assistant professor at Waseda University

-professor at Waseda University in 2007, where she taught for three years.
+in 2007, where I taught English to undergraduate students for three years.

 -